harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-a-restful-api.md

 ---
 layout: classic-docs
 title: How to Load Test a RESTful API with LoadImpact version 4.0 and k6
-description: Guide on how to load test RESTful APIs with Load Impact and k6 using Django and Django REST framework as an example
+description: Guide on how to load test RESTful APIs with LoadImpact and k6 using Django and Django REST framework as an example
 categories: [how-to-tutorials]
 order: 1
 ---